 10. Are you a musician?!
 Play the guitar?
 Drums?
 Flute?
 Some other awesome instrument?
 Many kids would love to take music lessons, but simply cannot afford them.
 If you speak with your local youth organizations, library, town government, you could most likely set it up, so you can give free or extremely low cost lessons.
 You could probably find other musicians willing to join you.

 Really, there are just so many ways you can spread the warmth of love throughout your community.
 Any small act of kindness, can have a huge impact.
 So, just get out there and do it.
 Just put goodness out into your community, and know that it will spread.
 I hope you have an amazing time spreading warmth in your community.

 Do not forget to check out the other Snuggly and Warm posts from this month!!
 See how the other bloggers translated the topic into posts of their own!!
 I will meet you there.
 I just need to get some more coffee.
 My Lupus has had me sleeping far too much lately.
 I am depending on coffee and determination to get through this upcoming week.
 I hope you all have a fabulous week!!
 If you are being hit by these freezing temperatures, I hope you stay snuggly and warm!!

 Links to February's other Snuggly and Warm Round-up Posts:

-Welcome to April's Use Your Words blogging challenge.
-This is how it works: participating bloggers picked four to six words or short phr...
+Welcome to June's Use Your Words challenge.
+This is how it works: participating bloggers picked four to six words or short phrases for s...

 Today’s post is a writing challenge.
 This is how it works: participating bloggers picked four to six words or short phrases for someone else...